 Every app is structured in a unique way.
 To allow you to view the user journey through your app with the right level of granularity, you need to create defined properties to group by.
 For example, you may wish to group together similar URLs (such as for product features in the same category).
 To learn more, see the defined properties section of the Properties guide.

 Date Range: Choose the date range over which you analyze your path.
-By default, Heap will set the date range of the graph to the previous 7 days.
+By default, Heap will set the date range of the chart to the previous 7 days.
 The paths view supports the following ranges:

 - Past 7 Days